joshpierce/adventofcode/README.md

 node main-02.js
 ```

-If you have any questions, or suggestions for how I might improve the solves that I have listed, please post an issue here on my github page or reach out to me on twitter at https://twitter.com/joshuapiercecom
+If you have any questions, or suggestions for how I might improve the solves that I have listed, please post an issue here on my github page or reach out to me on Twitter [@joshuapiercecom](https://twitter.com/joshuapiercecom).

 Happy Code Holidays!